-City of Bend Support, Interagency (Line 44, Requirements): the City of Bend and BMPO have an intergovernmental agreement (IGA) whereby the City of Bend provides services to the BMPO for the functions listed below.
+City of Bend Support, Interagency (Line 44, Requirements): the City of Bend and BMPO have an intergovernmental agreement (IGA) whereby the City of Bend provides services to the BMPO.
 Employees in specific City of Bend departments (for example, the Finance department) are charged as 100% indirect.
-Each fiscal year, the list of departments that will be charged as indirect in the subsequent fiscal year are included in an annual Indirect Cost Allocation Plan (ICAP) proposal that is finalized between ODOT and BMPO.
+Each fiscal year, the list of departments that will be charged as indirect in the subsequent fiscal year are included in an annual Indirect Cost Allocation Rate Proposal that is finalized between ODOT and BMPO.